otsaloma/gaupol/README.md

 Gaupol contains aeidon, a separately installable general-purpose Python package for reading, writing and manipulating text-based subtitle files.
-See the file README.aeidon for details.
+See the file README.aeidon.md for details.

 Gaupol is free software released under the GNU General Public License (GPL), see the file COPYING for details.